dtaipov/KeyChain/source/index.html.md

 </aside>

 <aside class="notice">
-Please remember that you need to `insert your own key name` in the parameters when copying the requests!
+Please remember that you need to insert your own <code>key name</code> in the parameters when copying the requests!
 </aside>

 ### Command